KieranWynn/pyquaternion/docs/initialisation.md

 > Raises `ZeroDivisionError` if the axis vector has 0 length.

 ## Explicitly by rotation or transformation matrix
-Specify the 3x3 rotation or 4x4 transformation matrix (as a numpy array) from which the quaternion's rotation should be created.
+Specify the 3x3 rotation or 4x4 transformation matrix (as a numpy array or matrix) from which the quaternion's rotation should be created.

-Note: when using a transformation matrix as a basis, the translation part will be ignored, and only the rotational component of the matrix will be encoded within the quaternion.
+When using a transformation matrix as a basis, the translation part will be ignored, and only the rotational component of the matrix will be encoded within the quaternion.

+**Important:** The rotation component of the provided matrix must be a pure rotation i.e. [special orthogonal](http://mathworld.wolfram.com/SpecialOrthogonalMatrix.html).

+This code uses a modification of the algorithm described in [Converting a Rotation Matrix to a Quaternion](https://d3cw3dd2w32x2b.cloudfront.net/wp-content/uploads/2015/01/matrix-to-quat.pdf), which is itself based on the method described [here](http://www.euclideanspace.com/maths/geometry/rotations/conversions/matrixToQuaternion/).

 		rotation = numpy.eye(3)
 		transformation = numpy.eye(4)
 		q8d = Quaternion(matrix=rotation) // Using 3x3 rotation matrix
 		q8d = Quaternion(matrix=transformation) // Using 4x4 transformation matrix

+>**Note:** Both matrices and quaternions avoid the singularities and discontinuities involved with rotation in 3 dimensions by adding extra dimensions.
+This has the effect that different values could represent the same rotation, for example quaternion q and -q represent the same rotation.
+It is therefore possible that, when converting a rotation sequence, the output may jump between these equivalent forms.
+This could cause problems where subsequent operations such as differentiation are done on this data.
+Programmers should be aware of this issue.

-> Raises `ValueError` if the matrix is not 3x3 or 4x4.
+> Raises `ValueError` if the matrix is not 3x3 or 4x4 or if the matrix is not special orthogonal.
 >
 > Raises `TypeError` if the matrix is of the wrong type